murraypatterson/parcours/README.md

     ../parcours -f config.csv

-to generate all solutions, correlations, etc.  The three solutions implied by Fig. 2 of the above article are then found in the `solutions/` subdirectory.
+The three solutions implied by Fig. 2 of the above article are then found in the `solutions/` subdirectory.

 # replicating the experiments